Veneers – New Lenox

 Comprehensively Transform Your Self-Confidence

 Veneers are extremely thin layers of high-quality restorative material.
 Unlike traditional crowns, they’re designed to be placed over just the front surfaces of teeth instead of the entire shape, hiding years of cosmetic flaws and imperfections from view behind a new, stunning appearance.
-At Atrium Family Dental, we offer two types of veneers: resin composite and porcelain.
+At Atrium Family Dental of New Lenox, we offer two types of veneers: resin composite and porcelain.
 In most cases, resin composite veneers can be completed in just one appointment.
 While the procedure is less expensive than its porcelain counterpart, the improvements will not be as durable and long-lasting.

 Alternatively, porcelain veneers will require at least two appointments.
 They are painstakingly fabricated in a trusted dental laboratory setting, using detailed impressions that our dentists will capture during your initial visit.
 Once completed, porcelain veneers are highly lifelike, beautifully customized, and meant to last for a decade or longer.
 Patients can even alter the sizes and shapes of certain teeth if they choose to do so!
 To learn more about this transformative procedure or schedule a first appointment here in New Lenox, please contact us today.